Coming Up … Next Curio Sale – April 27th

 In addition to our everyday sales, we feature special sale days!

-Our popular “Curio” sales are held 4 times a year featuring collectibles, artwork, china, crystal, silver, vintage clothing, jewellery and much more.
+Our popular “Curio” sales are held 4 times a year featuring collectibles, artwork, china, crystal, silver, Boutique & vintage clothing, jewellery and much more.

 Throughout the year we hold special clothing sales where for $10.00 a bag, customers can fill a grocery size bag (we supply) with all the clothing they can stuff in and tie.
 It is possible to outfit every family member for very little cost.